MY RIGHTS WHEN I MAKE A JOB APPLICATION

 Dear LL

-A potential employer will need a character reference and will also want information about your performance during previous employment.
+A potential employer will need a character reference and will also want information about your performance on a previous job.
 You can provide this information by supplying the e-mail address and telephone number of your references.
 Their home addresses are not necessary.

+The CEO said that prior to disclosing reference information to a company you should contact the persons you want to use as references and get their approval.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive